-If you’re questioning whether your Georgetown residence has poor indoor air quality (IAQ), it probably does.
+If you’re uncertain whether your Georgetown residence has unhealthy indoor air quality (IAQ), it possibly does.

 We are indoors a lot.
-In reality, we’re in a building up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside homes could be 2–5 times worse than outdoors, which could create long-term health issues.
+In fact, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside houses could be 2–5 times worse than outdoors, which could create long-term health concerns.

-We’ve put together a list of the most common causes of poor IAQ, the troubles they cause and how you can remedy these indoor air pollutants.
-If you’re concerned about the air inside your house, we recommend consulting with a professional like Miller Climate Control LLC about which products are best for your house.
+We’ve compiled a list of the most ordinary sources of bad IAQ, the issues they create and how you can fix these indoor air pollutants.
+If you’re troubled by the air inside your home, we recommend chatting with a expert like Miller Climate Control LLC about which solutions are ideal for your family.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are chemicals emitted from regular household items.
+Volatile organic compounds, or VOCs, are chemicals emitted from common household products.

 - Building materials